meatware/genomics_test/README.md

 2. Dev code repos generally have a more complicated git [branching strategy/structure](https://www.flagship.io/git-branching-strategies/). e.g. GitFlow typically has master, develop, feature, release and hotfix branches.
 Such complexity is usually unsuitable for terraform IaC which typically only requires master and feature branches because terraform IaC can be designed to consume remote modules.
 As each remote module inhabits it's own git repo, terraform consumers can be [pinned](https://www.terraform.io/language/modules/sources#selecting-a-revision) against various tagged commits in the modules's master branch; or even be pinned against a particular branch or arbitrary commit hash.

 ### Terraform code structure Overview
-A few patterns of organising and deploying Terraform code are illustrated here.
+A few patterns of organising and deploying Terraform code are illustrated in this repo's example code.
 This is a large topic and there is no "one" right answer as it depends on the needs and scale of your organisation.

 1. Monolith or multi-repo pattern?
 2. Local or remote state?
 3. Local and/or remote modules?
 4. Organisational IaC architecture that addresses separation of concerns & scalability.
-DRY code and flexibility usually results in an increase in complexity the balance of which depends on the company's needs.
+DRY code and flexibility invariably results in an increase in complexity; the balance of which depends on the company's needs.

 ##### [5 Common Terraform Patterns (Click embedded video below)](https://www.youtube.com/watch?v=wgzgVm7Sqlk)